-How to Install Apache Web Server on CentOS 7
+How to Install Apache Web Server on CentOS and Rocky Linux

 Introduction

-Apache is a Linux application for running web servers.
-It is part of the LAMP stack – a package of applications that form the basis for most web technology.
-LAMP stands for Linux, Apache, MyPHP, and PHP.
+Apache is a cross-platform web server application used on Linux systems.
+It is part of the LAMP stack, a package of applications that form the basis for most web technology.
+LAMP stands for Linux, Apache, MySQL, and PHPPerl, or Python.

-This tutorial will show you how to install and configure the Apache web server on CentOS 7.
+This tutorial will show you how to install and configure the Apache web server on CentOS and Rocky Linux.

 Prerequisites